Weeks-UNC/shapemapper2/docs/analysis_steps.md

 higher-quality reactivity data than other regions.
 For example, coverage is often lower near transcript ends.

-If read depths are low, check alignment stats to see the amount of target sequence present in each sample.
+If read depths are low, check alignment stats in the logfile to see the amount of target sequence present in each sample.
 Better target enrichment or recovery and/or additional sequencing can often help.